plasmadlt/PlasmaDLT-mainet/README.md

 - ion :: net_api_plugin
 - optional (ion :: history_plugin, ion :: history_api_plugin)

-* After the node has played all the blocks of blockchain and created its own replica, the following commands can be executed as a command line utility as a test
+After the node has played all the blocks of blockchain and created its own replica, the following commands can be executed as a command line utility as a test
 ```
 docker exec -i <network>-bios-node sol get table plasma.token EURP stat
 docker exec -i <network>-bios-node sol get account plasma.token
 docker exec -i <network>-bios-node sol get abi plasma.token
 ```

-- Check if you can access you node using link http://you_server:your_http_port/v1/chain/get_info
+Check if you can access you node using link http://you_server:your_http_port/v1/chain/get_info

--  If you would like to run a Block Producer  node you need register your node at https://plasmadlt.com/#register or write on support
+If you would like to run a Block Producer node and register your node at public Plasma blockchain explorer https://plasmadlt.com/ write to support chat at web or to our email message: your account name, your public key, your website address.

 ## Deploy contract in Mainet using active key
-*  Choice producer from the network testnet or mainet from http://plasmadlt.com/monitor
+Choice producer from the network testnet or mainet from http://plasmadlt.com/monitor
 ```
 docker exec -i <network> sol --url http://bnpparibas.friedman.plasmadlt.com --wallet-url http://127.0.0.1:9999 set contract accountname /host-share/helllloworld
 ```

-* Test deployed contract
+Test deployed contract

 ```
 docker exec -i <network> sol --url http://swisubs.friedman.plasmadlt.com --wallet-url http://127.0.0.1:9999 push action accountname <action name>  '{"user": "accountname"}' -p accountname@active